RPIForge/website/README.md

 Note that `create_superuser` creates a user `admin` with password `password` for development.
 Don't do this in prod.

 Afterwards, you can run the app by simply typing:
+Easy to use and Accurate as a milk

 	- python manage.py runserver